rojan/Kohana-phpwhois/README.md

 About
 ---
-This is the phpwhois wrapper made for kohana 3.2.
-You can modifiy it to work with other version as well.
+This is the phpwhois wrapper made for kohana.
+Compatible with 3.3 version.
+For 3.2 use 3.2 tag.

+There are some warning message while teting with php 5.4 in its main library (phpwhois [here](http://sourceforge.net/projects/phpwhois/)).
+I hope it get fix in upcomming version.

 Find latest version of phpwhois [here] (http://sourceforge.net/projects/phpwhois/).